nus-cs2030s/2122-s2/docs/10-heap-stack.md

 ## Heap and Stack

 The Java Virtual Machine (JVM) manages the memory of Java programs while its bytecode instructions are interpreted and executed.
-Different JVM implementations may implement these differently, but typically a JVM implementation partitions the memory into several regions, including
+Different JVM implementations may implement these differently, but typically a JVM implementation partitions the memory into several regions, including:

 - _method area_ for storing the code for the methods;
 - _metaspace_ for storing meta information about classes;
 - _heap_ for storing dynamically allocated objects;